Bad-Pop/jcoinbase/README.md

 ## Status
-This project is currently being maintained, and will be maintained.
+**This project is currently no longer maintained, but works perfectly as it is.**
 If you like this project and want this project to never exhaust, please consider helping or [donating](https://www.paypal.com/donate?hosted_button_id=2RD575X3ERSCY&source=url) <3.